 To evaluate the comfort of each model, we noted how the footbeds felt and how the straps cradled our feet.
 We compared the fit and feel fresh out of the box and after a reasonable break-in period.
 We noted if we sensed any friction spots or blisters, and how the materials felt against our skin.
 Finally, we looked for any design features that might be impacted by different foot shapes or sizes.

 We gauged our traction scores by hiking and running on a variety of surfaces, including loose, dusty trails, mossy creekbeds, steep granite scrambles, and sandy beaches.
-This year we also subjected part of our lineup to the new "Slime Test," a slick, mossy set of beach steps that in our opinion is as slippery as anything you'll come across.
-We noted how the sole material interacted with the ground, and how our feet felt against the footbed.
+This year we also subjected part of our lineup to our "Slime Test," a slick, mossy set of beach steps that, in our opinion, is as slippery as anything you'll come across.
+We noted how the sole material interacted with the ground and how our feet felt against the footbed.
 From wet and dry conditions, uphill, downhill, and sidehill slopes, to carrying a pack or wrangling a puppy, we put these shoes through the wringer.

 For our stability scores, we noted how sturdy, balanced, and secure our feet felt across the same variety of terrain.
 We paid close attention to the sole thickness and stiffness, footbed shape, and security of the strap system.
 We tested how stable each model felt across a variety of different slopes, surfaces, and weather conditions.

 Adjustability was scored by how efficiently and how effectively we could dial in each model to fit our feet.
 We noted how simple and intuitive or complicated the adjustment system was, and if there were any areas where we couldn't achieve our desired fit.
 We also paid attention to how well each sandal stayed correctly adjusted after movement or exposure to different conditions, and if re-adjustment on the fly was easy to do or even necessary.